 management frame protection is in use the state for the STA shall be left unchanged.
 If the

-ResultCode is not SUCCESS and management frame protection is not in use the state for the STA
+ResultCode is not SUCCESS and management frame protection is not negotiated(#7049) the state for the STA

 shall be set to State 3 if it was State 4.

-(#2128)NOTE 5—Any MSDU fragments from the STA, and if management frame protection is in use, any MMPDU fragments from the STA, are discarded at this point (see 12.6.12 (RSNA key management in an infrastructure BSS)), since fragments are required to be encrypted with the same key (see 10.5 (MSDU, (11ax)A-MSDU, and MMPDU defragmentation)).
+(#2128)NOTE 5—Any MSDU fragments from the STA, and if management frame protection is negotiated(#7049), any MMPDU fragments from the STA, are discarded at this point (see 12.6.12 (RSNA key management in an infrastructure BSS)), since fragments are required to be encrypted with the same key (see 10.5 (MSDU, (11ax)A-MSDU, and MMPDU defragmentation)).

 (….existing texts…)